icyleaf/hpr/docs/install.md

 Option in create action:

-    --mirror-only                    Only mirror the repository without clone in create action
+    -U URL, --url URL                The url of mirror repository -M, --mirror-only                Only mirror the repository without clone in create action

-Option in create/update/delete action:

-    --name NAME                      The name of mirror repository

 Global options: